Brigadér Halling House: Hans Nicolai Soelberg, 185087

 Hans Nicolai Soelberg, who had started a haulier's business by then, was able to buy the entire building in 1850.

 The property was home to 35 residents at the 1880 census.

 Hans Nicolai Soelberg, who had now retired, resided on the ground floor with his wife Vilhelmine Soelberg (née Nielsen) and their son Frits Holger Billenstein.
 Jac Cohn, a businessman, resided on the ground floor with his wife Line Cohn, their four sons (aged 19 to 26) and two maids.
 Niels Christian Aars, a manufacturer of cigars, resided on the first floor with his wife Adelgunde Aars (née Soelberg), one maid and one lodger.
 Søren Peter Jacobsen, a restaurateur (gæstgiver), resided in the basement with his wife Anna Eleonora Christine Frederikke Jacobsen.
 Niels Jørgen Jensen, an ironmonger, resided in the basement with his wife Maren Christine Jensen and two daughters (aged 21 and 23).
-Louise Mathilde Holm født Büch, a widow, resided on the second floor of the rear wing with her aughter Laura Aurora Holm, a 10-year-old grandson, one maid and one lodger.
+Louise Mathilde Holm født Büch, a widow, resided on the second floor of the rear wing with her daughter Laura Aurora Holm, a 10-year-old grandson, one maid and one lodger.
 Johan Axel Christoffer Hermansen, a workman, resided on the second floor of the rear wing.
 Jens Peter Holm, a master tailor, resided on the second floor of the rear wing.